isax5/Sketch-Library-FontAwesome-5/README.md

 # Sketch-Library-FontAwesome-5

-Sketch Library Font Awesome 5.15
+Updated library of Font Awesome 5.15.3 for Sketch